The below-mentioned article provides a full explanation of the Meaning and Functions of Human Resource Management…

 This is the third or territory part and it means is the process of motivating, activating, leading, and supervising people.
 It includes all those schemes by which a manager influences the actions of subordinates.

 This is the fourth part and it means it implies checking, verifying, and regulating to ensure that everything occurs in conformity with the plans adopted and the instructions issued.
-It includes auditing training programmes, directing morale surveys, and human relations in the organization.
+It includes auditing training programmers, directing morale surveys, and human relations in the organization.

 The operative or service functions of human resource management are concerned with specific activities of procuring, developing, compensating, and maintaining an efficient workforce.